Introduction: Make Your Own Floating Shelves With This Simple Technique

-Ever wanted to make floating shelves?
-In this instructables I'm gone to show you one of the easiest methods to make your own.
-These shelves are easy to make and the best part you only need a few hand tools.
-So whether you are looking to store your gear, decorating a room or just giving the bathroom a facelift, these shelves could be a quick fix.
-For around $10 you can gather the materials to build all three shelves.
+Have you ever wanted to make floating shelves?
+In this instructable, I'm going to show you one of the easiest methods to make your own.
+These shelves are easy to make, and the best part is you only need a few hand tools.
+So whether you are looking to store your gear, decorate a room or just give the bathroom a facelift, these shelves could be a quick fix.
+For around $10, you can gather the materials to build all three shelves.

-By cutting down a dowel rod into small pieces you can cut the cost down by eliminating any brackets.
+By cutting down a dowel rod into small pieces, you can cut the cost down by eliminating any brackets.
 With a few adjustments, this method can be tweak to fit most application.
-We let's dive into this build and ill see you in the next step.
+Well let's dive into this build and ill see you in the next step.

 What do you need?